hmestre87/coding-test/README.md

 - I've created some custom exceptions for better handling the errors and inform them through the responses
 - I'm honestly half-way of doing the code i wished to send you but again sorry got a plane to catch. :(

-## If you like i need to do extra code on the test
+## If you would like me to do extra code on the test
 - I'm happy to do some, tests (i know TDD but again no time it would have just been TD)
 - Fix the code with proper style with CS-Fixer and proper annotations everywhere.
 - Finish the whole test :D